John Watts (British Army officer): Development of the SAS

 Watts played a leading role in the development of the SAS during the Cold War.
 The success of the Jebel Akhtar campaign in Oman was critical to the survival of the SAS after its return to the UK in 1959.
-By 1958 the Malayan Emergency was coming to an end, and the SAS – re-formed after WW2 specifically for Malaya - had already been run down from five squadrons in 1954 to effectively two - D Squadron, led by Watts, and A Squadron, led by Johnny Cooper, (a veteran of David Stirling's original SAS unit in North Africa in 1941).
+By 1958, the Malayan Emergency was coming to an end, and the SAS – re-formed after WW2 specifically for Malaya – had already been run down from five squadrons in 1954 to, in effect, two – D Squadron, led by Watts, and A Squadron, led by Johnny Cooper, (a veteran of David Stirling's original SAS unit in North Africa in 1941).
 The two Squadrons set out from Malaya to Oman expecting to be disbanded on their return to the UK.

 The Jebel Akhtar success would have been noted at the highest levels within British Government and intelligence circles.
 Also in Oman for the operation were SOE veteran Colonel David Smiley, who liaised with influential politicians Julian Amery and Christopher Soames; and Major Frank Kitson, who briefed the Foreign Office and the Chief of Defence Staff, Sir William Dickson, before the campaign.
 Smiley also developed a close working relationship with Norman Darbyshire, the MI6 officer in Bahrain who was instrumental in the 1953 coup in Iran.
 To those watching, the Jebel Akhtar operation proved that the SAS could respond quickly and flexibly in a new environment with relatively few resources and with minimal publicity.

 As a result, on return to the UK after Jebel Akhtar, the SAS were set up at a new base at Hereford and were given a new Cold War role.
 The squadrons started a wide-ranging training programme ‘for the mountains, for the jungle, for the arctic and for the desert’.
 An SAS soldier in 1962 recalls taking part in operations in 13 different countries in the first 8 months of the year.
-By the late sixties, the SAS had effectively become the overt/covert special operations arm of MI6 and the Foreign Office.
+By the late 1960s, the SAS had effectively become the overt/covert special operations arm of MI6 and the Foreign Office.
 Watts and two junior officers also decorated at Jebel Akhtar (Jeapes and de la Billiere) went on to lead 22SAS continuously from 1969 to 1977; Watts and de la Billiere also served consecutively as Director SAS from 1975 to 1983.